 3. Stop complaining

 Men solve problems.
 They don’t whine about a situation; they create a solution with the resources available (including prayer).
 Complaining achieves nothing but to share your misery with everyone else.
 It demonstrates weakness of resolve, and typically reflects a victim mentality completely unbecoming of a man who was created to exercise dominion.

 It is also indicative of faithlessness: a man who complains implicitly sees himself over God, rather than under him—demanding that his Father rule better, rather than trustingly submitting to his will.

 If you fail, own it.
 Own it completely.
 Men are leaders, and leaders aren’t excuse-makers.
 Owning your failure demonstrates strength, because it shows that you will not sublimate your command over your world to anything—even when things don’t go the way you wanted.
 Excusing failure is a demonstration of weakness; a willingness to become compliant to circumstance.
 It is just another way to seek praise.

 5. Stop breaking promises

-If you say you’ll do something, do it.
-Do it no matter how hard it is to do.
+If you do say you’ll do something, then do it.
+And do it no matter how hard it is.
 If you have a command of your world, then you know what you can and cannot do.
 So don’t promise things you can’t realistically do.
 Untrustworthiness might as well be a synonym for weakness.
 If you’re not sure you can do it, or should do it, don’t promise to do it.
 If you keep finding yourself breaking promises, then you don’t have the command of your world that you thought, and you need to step back and re-calibrate.
 Always under-promise and over-deliver.
 As a rule of thumb, assume that everything you’re intending to promise will take three times longer and cost three times more than you expect.